mrOranger/Javascript/Typescript/README.md

 Now that we have a deeper understand of JavaScript, we are going to have a look on TypeScript.
 TypeScript is a **superset** of JavaScript, that is, it is not a completely independent programming language, however, is a <u>programming language built upon another language, in this case JavaScript</u>.
 Moreover, since TypeScript is not a programming language, it cannot be executed by the browser, but it must be **transpilled** in JavaScript's code, meaning that the <u>TypeScript code will be converted in its JavaScript's counterpart</u>, preserving its own login but using only JavaScript's feature.

-Up to this point, we have a programming language, that is not a programming language, and that cannot be executed by any JavaScript's engine like Chrome's V8, so why should we use TypeScript insead of normal JavaScript?
+Up to this point, we have a programming language, that is not a programming language, and that cannot be executed by any JavaScript's engine like Chrome's V8, so why should we use TypeScript instead of normal JavaScript?
 Well, answering this question needs an example, let's consider the following code:

 ```javascript
 function printPersonName(firstName, lastName) {